 What was your inspiration to take up music as a career, even though much of your early efforts were towards academic goals?

 Jigar Saraiya: We come from typical Gujarati backgrounds where either you get into the family business or a white collared profession like medicine, law or chartered accountancy.
 It took some time for our parents to come to terms with our passion.
 When we were music arrangers, our relatives thought we were part of some orchestra, as they didn't know that we are into composing.
 I had cleared my CAT to do my MBA.
 But the day I gave my exam, I had decided to get into this industry.
 I didn’t even see my results.
-On the day of my exam there was this 41-year-old guy giving the same exam while I was 22.
+On the day of my exam, there was this 41-year-old guy giving the same exam while I was 22.
 I shuddered at the thought of struggling till I was in my 40’s.
 I am happy about having learnt Commerce, as we are able to keep track of the monetary side of our success.
 Whatever money we made out of theatre, we invested in building studios.
 We had an idea about how to sustain.
-Commerce has done good to us.
+Commerce has done well for us.

-Sachin Sanghvi: We met because we were trying to ease out each others workloads.
+Sachin Sanghvi: We met because we were trying to ease out each other's workloads.
 We realised that we have a lot in common beyond music.
 From TV projects we moved on to film arrangements and we are now a ‘jodi’ for life.
 I used to sing for navratras before dabbling in theatre and TV and then films while Jigar was an assistant music director with Rajesh Roshan.
 We garnered a lot of mileage and fame from Remo D’Souza’s film F.A.L.T.U.
 We approached each song with a different idea and the audience appreciated our efforts and it gave us a lot of encouragement and that is what we needed at that time.
 People still listen to and dance to Chaar Baj Gaye, it’s a good feeling.
 But on the downside, our phones just kept ringing after that and it's still ringing as we speak.
 Lyricists have wreaked havoc on our phones.

 You were blessed to have worked with some of the biggest names in the Bollywood music industry.

 JS: Yes, it’s been quite a journey.
 Raju bhai (Rajesh Roshan) and the Roshans gave us the feel of the level at which we had to raise ourselves, the big cinema 70mm sound.
-We also learned the lessons of how to develop a melody that can sustain itself in the hearts of audience and never leave.
+We also learned the lessons of how to develop a melody that can sustain itself in the hearts of the audience and never leave.
 But our stint at Pritam sir was the real twist in the tale.
 He’s a master of the job.
 From composing to the final stage of mastering he has laid down a procedure and follows it faithfully.
-According to our skills he divided us in following up with different steps of the big procedure.
+According to our skills, he divided us into following up with different steps of the big procedure.
 We learnt lots about sound designing – how to undo dragging a song, how to understand a director, and how to produce the big fat commercial sound of Bollywood.
 Both these institutions taught us so much and help us meet the who’s who of the musician and singer community.
-We developed a certain goodwill and met angels like Bombay Vikings fame Neeraj Shridhar.
+We developed certain goodwill and met angels like Bombay Vikings fame Neeraj Shridhar.
 He helped us at every step once we became independent.
 We always took risks.
 Just when we started doing well in theatre we got into television and while we were flourishing there we got into arranging for Hindi films.

-We joined Pritam sir who eventually gave us a go-ahead to arrange for other music composers, and we started working for A R Rahman, Anu Malik .
+We joined Pritam sir who eventually gave us a go-ahead to arrange for other music composers, and we started working for A R Rahman, Anu Malik.
 Just when we were the highest paid in music arrangement, Pritam sir pushed us to the next level — composing.
-For us it was like starting from scratch again.
+For us, it was like starting from scratch again.
 But it was always a calculated risk.
 Whenever we went to the next level, we ensured that we could sustain for six months financially.
 But it wasn’t easy.
 When we decided to compose, we were discouraged by two very big directors.
-They heard our songs and said that it won’t work and that we should either go back to arrangement, or better still go back to our respective father's business.
+They heard our songs and said that it won’t work and that we should either go back to the arrangement, or better still go back to our respective father's business.
 But Pritam sir instilled hope in us saying — ‘Times are changing, sounds are changing and so will the music’.
 He had realised that we had a distinct sound and had a good hold on quality composing.

 SS: Our stint as arrangers will stay with us all our life.
 To be able to assist these people at the peak of their career, to witness how they go about their business is wonderful.
-Each one approaches the process differently: if one goes for the melody first, another goes for the production, etc. I wanted to become Kumar Sanu when I was training to sing, until Roja happened.
+Each one approaches the process differently: if one goes for the melody first, another goes for the production, etc. I wanted to become Kumar Sanu when I was training to sing until Roja happened.
 Somebody like Rahman Sir, who has become an inspiration for an entire generation, is the simplest human being alive.
 In a certain song, he might want to play only four chords because he wants to drive a message.
 He has immense clarity.
-He gave us a lot of perspective about how something simple can be made complicated and vice-versa.
+He gave us a lot of perspective on how something simple can be made complicated and vice-versa.
 Raju bhai taught us how to differentiate between a normal tune and a tune that can fit the character; Pritam Sir taught us how to be ahead of time.
 There is a father figure inside him.
 It’s been a very enriching experience.

 Thoughts on the evolution of their musical style.

 JS: We don’t want to commit to a style because we don’t wish to repeat.
 We came from different backgrounds of music.
 Sachin grew up learning Hindustani classical.
 I used to love artistes like John Mayer and the likes.
-We had difference of opinions but then we realised that our bond is too strong.
+We had a difference of opinions but then we realised that our bond is too strong.
 Our relationship is like our parents' marriage, it is understood that we have to be together all our life.
 There is no ambition in this combination.
 It’s like till death do us apart.
-We eventually find a mid way in case of a difference of opinion.
+We eventually find a midway in case of a difference of opinion.
 We draw inspiration from people, experiences and life in general whilst composing our music.
 A major musical influence was AR Rahman.
 His music was life-changing for so many youngsters like us — we had never been exposed to the kind of soundscapes and arrangement that he brought to the fore.